The Ultimate Digital Nomad Guide to Oaxaca City: Live, Work & Thrive in Mexico’s Cultural Heart

 While Oaxaca is generally safe, it’s always good to be prepared for unexpected situations:

-- 911 is the emergency number for police, fire, or medical assistance.
-Save this in your phone for quick access.
+Local Emergency Numbers911 is the main emergency number for police, fire, or medical assistance.
+Save it in your phone for quick access.

-- If you can, connect with trusted locals or fellow expats who are familiar with the city.
-They can help guide you in case of an emergency and offer valuable advice about local issues.
+Trusted Local ContactsBuild connections with reliable locals or fellow expats who can guide you during emergencies and share advice about local issues.

 By staying aware of your surroundings, understanding local customs, and having emergency resources at your fingertips, you can enjoy a secure and stress-free stay in Oaxaca.
 Taking these steps will ensure that you’re ready to embrace all that Oaxaca has to offer with peace of mind.